 Today's job market has a high demand for college graduates with degrees in computer science, computer information systems and information technology.
-According to the United States Bureau of Labor, opportunity for computing professionals is accelerating rapidly.
-Estimates for job growth in the United States range from 25% to 40% across the computing spectrum.
+According to the United States Bureau of Labor, opportunity for computing professionals is very good.
 With more choices and greater opportunities, it's never been a better time to begin a career in computing.

 The Department of Computer Science offers an applied computer science program which can lead to one of the following degrees:

 - The Bachelor of Science degree with a major in computer science gives you the best foundation in computer science, mathematics and natural science.
 This degree enables you to pursue the broadest range of computing careers.

-- The Bachelor of Science degree with a major in computer information systems is designed for the student who is interested in a computing career in a business environment.
-This degree complements your computer knowledge with a general business minor.
+- The Bachelor of Science degree with a major in computer information systems is designed for the student who is interested in a career in business.
+This degree complements your computer knowledge with a minor in general business.

 - The Bachelor of Arts degree with a major in information technology gives you the greatest flexibility in designing your own degree plan to meet your career goals.
 This degree is great for those students who want to combine computing with a discipline outside of mathematics, natural science, or business.